-I reference the concept of “curation” a lot here on Mission to Learn as well as in other places I write and speak.
+I reference the concept of “curation” – something done by a content curator – a lot here on Mission to Learn as well as in other places I write and speak.
 So, I thought it would be good to say a bit more about what a good curator does, how to find curators, and how to be one.

 - locating and evaluating valuable content

-- organizing and connecting content so that it is as accessible as possible
+- sorting, organizing, and structuring content so that it is as accessible as possible

 - creating and re-purposing content when it adds to the underlying value